[Home ] [Archive] [ فارسی ]

 4- MSc of Anatomical Science, liver and Digestive Research Center, Research Institute for Health Development, Kurdistan University of Medical Sciences, Sanandaj, Iran.

-Abstract: (375 Views)
+Abstract: (456 Views)

 Results: Among 1156 enrolled patients, 87.2% had UC and 12.8% had CD.
 About 40.2% of women had children.
 There was a history of infertility in 54 (7.4%) of subjects.
 No significant relation was found between the type of inflammatory bowel disease and the fertility status (P=0.47).
-However, the infertility rate in patients with Crohn's disease (9.5%) was significantly higher than patients with ulcerative colitis (4%) (P = 0.006).
+However, the infertility rate in patients with Crohn's disease (9.5%) was significantly higher than in patients with ulcerative colitis (4%) (P = 0.006).

-The low age of the diagnosis was associated with a reduction in fertility (having a child) (p<0.001 r = 0.30) and an increase in abortion (p<0.004 r = 0.80) in the study population.
+The low age of the diagnosis was associated with a reduction in fertility (having a child) (p<0.001, r = 0.30) and an increase in abortion (p<0.004, r = 0.80) in the study population.

 Keywords: Inflammatory Bowel Disease, ulcerative colitis, Crohn's disease, Fertility, Pregnancy complications